heaviss/unused-vue-components/README.md

-# Finds imported but unused vue components
+# Made of shit, sticks and regexes

-Made of shit, sticks and regexes.
+If you import component, use it in `components` but don't use in template, ESLint won't see this.
+That's why this script exists.

 It will live until eslint can do it for us.